mxz7/nypsi/setup.md

 ## 5. setting up member counter

-the member counter is a basic utility that creates a channel (voice channel by default) and updates the name to show how many members are in the server.
+for this feature, nypsi will need the `manage channels` permission. the member counter is a basic utility that creates a channel (voice channel by default) and updates the name to show how many members are in the server.

 ```
 $counter enable